Sayyed23/Sayyed23/README.md

 - 👋 Hi, I’m @Sayyed23
 - 👀 I’m interested in python language
 - 🌱 I’m currently learning Mechine learning
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on AI and ML projects
 - 📫 How to reach me ...

 <!---